Diffusive scaling limit of the Busemann process in Last Passage Percolation: Introduction

 \end{enumerate} \end{theorem} Figure \ref{fig:SH} is an illustration of a typical realization of $G$ on a compact rectangle on the $\mu-x$ plane.
 Theorem \ref{thm:prop} shows that some of the properties of the microscopic Busemann process carry over in the limit as can be seen by the similarity between properties \ref{pc}--\ref{mono} of the SH and the fact that $\rho\mapsto B^\rho_{\bm{0},e_1}$ is a Poisson process \cite{FS18}. \begin{remark} We believe the upper bound \eqref{ub82}, on the number of jumps of the SH on a compact set in $x-\mu$ is far from optimal, and we expect it to be exponential. \end{remark} \begin{remark} While we do not provide a proof, we do not expect $G$ to be Markovian. \end{remark}

 Let us now try to give a sketch of the proof of the above result while pointing out the main challenges in it.
 In general, in the Skorohord topology on the real line, a sequence of random variables $X^N$ converges to some $X$ if (see \ref{sub:TR}) \begin{enumerate} \item The sequence $X^N$ is tight, \item $X^N$ converges in the sense of finite dimensional distributions. \end{enumerate} Proving Item \ref{i1} consists mostly of showing that the processes in the sequence $\{G^N\}_{N\in\N}$ do not have too many jumps on a compact rectangle on the $\mu-x$ plane, uniformly in $N$.
 In Section \ref{sec:SoQ}, we develop the technical tools to tackle this problem.
 We show that the map $\md$ developed in \cite{FS18} can be obtained by the top lines of sorted random walks.
 These tools are then used in Section \ref{subsec:sh1} to obtain the necessary intermediate result.
-For Item \ref{i2}, it is natural to try to use the results on the finite dimensional distributions of the Busemann process obtained in \cite{FS18} and the continuous mapping theorem, to show that the limit exists.
-Alas, the queueing mapping $\cq^k$ is not continuous in general.
-We work around this difficulty in Section \ref{subsec:fdd} where we condition on an event with high probability on which the map is continuous.
+For Item \ref{i2}, we essentially show that under diffusive scaling, the discrete queuing map \eqref{q} converges to the so called Brownian queue \eqref{cq}\cite{o2001brownian}.